Benefits of Membership

 - Memberships of and links to key national and international bodies

 - Liaison with the MU inclduing negotation of the ABO/MU Casual Concert/Freelance Orchestral Agreement

 - Major industry events such as the Annual Conference, with discounts for members

 - Regular networking events including Specialist Managers Meetings

 - Professional development opportunities and seminars on key topics

 - Monthly e-newsletter Update

 - Briefing events, factsheets and advice on current issues

 - Access to the members only area of our website

-- The ABO Insurance Scheme which offers preferential rates and 10% “no claims rebate” on La Playa's Performing Arts Portfolio, a specialist policy for orchestras.
+- The ABO Insurance Scheme offering preferential rates and 10% “no claims rebate” on La Playa's Performing Arts Portfolio, a specialist policy for orchestras

 - Free online jobs listing